nalnatsheh/iit-ece588/docs/tut/README.md

 ```

 ## **Part 4 : Accelearte the HLS IP on PYNQ-Z2 board**
+A. Acces Jupyter Notebook and upload matmul.ipynb notebook :

 1. Login to your account on Hunmin server, at this point I will trust that you know how to get to the below image and login to your account!
 (Establish a vncserver connection, and type your password and the generated port number).
 If you absolutely have no clue, navigate to this [site](http://www.ece.iit.edu/ecesysdocs/) .
 ![1](../assets/fig/35.png)